-For the quarter ending June 30, 2021 and year ended December 31, 2020 the Company did not provide compensation to its key management personnel.
+For the period June 30, 2022 year ended December 31, 2021, the Company did not provide compensation to its key management personnel.

-23. Registration with Clark Special Economic Zone
+22. Registration with Clark Special Economic Zone

 The Company is a duly registered Clark Special Economic Zone ("CSEZ") enterprise with Registration Certificate No. C2013-683 issued last January 10, 2014.
 This certificate supersedes Certificate of Registration No. 2002-065 dated July 25, 2002 and 95-53 dated November 29, 1995, issued by Clark Development Corporation ("CDC") to the Company, and shall be valid until such time the new Certificate of Registration is issued pursuant to the Implementing Rules and Regulations of Republic Act 9400 or unless earlier revoked by CDC or declared invalid by virtue of any legal issuance.